elangrr/testnet_guide/nulink/draft.md

 ```
 `NOTE : AZURE USER OPEN PORT IN THEIR PANEL !!!`

-# There is 2 Case here so please choose your scenario
+# There is 2 Case here so please choose your case accordingly!!!

 ## Case #1
 ## #1 My Staking account and worker account is available